 I believe in marriage, but I do not insist others do.
-However, when people have said to me in the past that marriage is “just a piece of paper,” I have been known to reply “so is a drivers licence.”
+However, when people have suggested to me that marriage is “just a piece of paper,” I have replied “so is a drivers licence.”
 Christians have tried to tell people there are consequences for not getting the piece of paper and acting as if you are married, and have given it a dirty name to make people feel bad for doing it.
-They call it “living in sin”.
-But you don’t stop living in sin once you get married, I can assure you.
+But you don’t stop “living in sin” once you get married, I can assure you.

 When our marriage fell apart a few years ago, I went through the whole “what will God think of me now I need to get divorced?” thing.
 I’d seen friends go through the same, many times.
 Afraid to leave, afraid to tell, afraid to hit back, afraid to be the strong one.
 We’d learned that the only way a Christian can leave their marriage is as a victim.
 It’s a battle to see which one can out-passive-agressive the other into committing acts of outright hostility.
 I’d watched so many people I once respected manipulate and twist their relationships into warped, ugly versions of their former loveliness just so they could come out being the one done wrong, because Christians never, ever initiate separation or divorce.
 The problem is that in the end, someone has to.
 When our relationship broke down, I found the conditions imposed on me totally unacceptable and intolerable.
 I went ahead and initiated separation, and I went ahead and initiated divorce.
 I wasn’t afraid to be made out a perpetrator, although it took me a while to get there.
 In the end, I was not afraid God would strike me down for breaking up my marriage.
 I was more afraid of becoming a twisted, stupid little coward while continuing to stand upright in church and call myself by the name of Christ.
 I wanted healing, both for myself and the man I had married and once loved more than life, and I was prepared to get up on my damn feet, take up my bed and walk with my head held high towards it.
 And we both got what was coming to us.
 The healing – not the divorce.